clarenceluo78/axbench/README.md

 ## 🔥 New releases

 - 05/25: Steering eval on feature suppression / many-shot jailbreaking are added.
-- 05/25: New steering method RePS from [improved representation steering for language models](link-goes-here).
+- 05/25: New *preference-based steering* method from [improved representation steering for language models](link-goes-here).

 ## 🎯 Highlights